ProjetPP/projetpp.github.io/modules.md

 #### [Wikidata](https://github.com/ProjetPP/PPP-Wikidata)

-Answers general knowledge question, using the data stored in [Wikidata](http://www.wikidata.org/).
+Answers general knowledge question, using the data stored in [Wikidata](http://www.wikidata.org/) and [Wikipedia](http://www.wikipedia.org/).

 Uses the *Wikidata API* and the *WikidataQuery API*.